aaviator42/StorX-API/README.md

 DELETE | /deleteFile | Maps to `\StorX\deleteFile()` | `filename`
 DELETE | /deleteKey | Maps to `\StorX\Sx::deleteKey()` | `filename`, `keyName`

 There's a special `GET` endpoint `ping` that doesn't require authentication.
-It is used to ensure that the remote and receiver are of matching versions.
-The input is expected to have a single key `version` with a string value containing the version of the remote.
-The output contains two keys, `version` that contains the receiver's version, and `pong` that contains `OK` if the versions match, and `ERR` if they don't.
+It is used to ensure that the [remote](https://github.com/aaviator42/StorX-Remote) and API receiver are of matching versions.
+This endpoint can be used to check the version of the API receiver script.

+The input is expected to have a key `version` with a corresponding string value containing the version of the remote.
+The output is a JSON-encoded associative array containing three key-value pairs:
+1. `version` that contains the API receiver script's version
+2. `pong` that contains `OK` if the versions match, and `ERR` if they don't.
+3. `keyOutputSerialization`: the serialization method configured by the user for the `readKey` endpoint.

  ----

- Documentation updated `2020-10-11`
+ Documentation updated `2021-12-31`